asteroid-lang/asteroid/index.md

     println (name+" knows how to fetch"). end
 ```
-Rather than searching through the list of tricks for a "fetch" trick for each dog, we cast the list of tricks as a string
+What is perhaps striking in the for loop is that rather than searching through the list of tricks for a "fetch" trick for each dog
+match at a loop iteration, we cast the list of tricks as a string
 and then use regular expression matching on it to see if it contains a "fetch" trick.
 The output is,
 ```
 Fido knows how to fetch